 The professional program in Occupational Therapy is a full-time weekend program that takes approximately two years and three months to complete.
 The program is divided into six trimesters of academic work.
-Classes are held every other weekend from 6:00 to 8:30 pm on Friday evenings and 9 am to 5:30 pm on Saturday and 9 am to 5 pm on Sunday.
+Classes are held every other weekend from 6 p.m. to 8:30 p.m. on Friday evenings and 9 a.m. to 5:30 p.m. on Saturday and 9 a.m. to 5 p.m. on Sunday.
 The student is required to take nine to eleven hours per semester in the designated sequence.
 The student is also required to complete a research seminar, splinting course, and assistive technology course during the summer between the first and second years and a capstone project during the second year of the program.
 The summer weekend courses are scheduled between May and July and do not always follow the alternating weekend schedule.
-Since the program involves a full-time graduate course load, it is not recommended that students work for more than twenty-five-thirty hours per week.
+Since the program involves a full-time graduate course load, it is not recommended that students work for more than 25-30 hours per week.